+Guideline for monitoring air pollutants.
 70. The Authority in consultation with the relevant lead agencies may issue guidelines, including guidelines listed under Part XIII of the Fifth Schedule to these Regulations, on the monitoring of air pollutants.
 Greenhouse gases.
-71. An owner or operator may adapt or install air pollution control technologies for mitigation of green house gases in accordance with the guidelines set out in Part X of the Fifth Schedule.
+71. An owner or operator may adapt or install air pollution controltechnologies for mitigation of green house gases in accordance with the guidelines set out in Part X of the Fifth Schedule.

-72. An owner or operator may retrofit his production processes with air pollution control technologies specified under the Seventh Schedule in order to reduce emission of dioxins and furans to limits

-Notification of excessive emissions.

-Guideline for monitoring air pollutants.

 Dioxins and furans.

-specified under the Third Schedule.
+72. An owner or operator may retrofit his production processes with air pollution control technologies specified under the Seventh Schedule in order to reduce emission of dioxins and furans to limits specified under the Third Schedule.
 Emission rate for oxides of nitrogen.
 73. The maximum emission rate for oxides of nitrogen from stationary internal combustion engines shall not exceed those achieved using best available technology specified under the Part X the Fifth Schedule, or any other technology approved by the Authority.